olliw42/mLRS/README.md

 ## Range ##

 The range which one may expect can be estimated from the standard math; the [ImmersionRc RF Link Range](https://www.immersionrc.com/rf-calculators/) calculator comes in very handy here.
 Let's assume: power = 20 dBm (100 mW), antenna gain = 2 dBi, link margin = 12 dB (note: 12 dB link margin is conservative).
-Then:
+Then, for the three LoRa modes:

 | | 50 Hz | 31 Hz | 19 Hz
 | --- | --- | --- | ---